Turkey accuses U.S. of waging 'economic war' in pastor dispute

 The lira held steady against the dollar on Wednesday after Bolton’s comments, including his observation that Turkey had made a “big mistake” in not freeing U.S. pastor Andrew Brunson.

-However, the lira has lost 37 percent of its value this year amid concerns over Erdogan’s influence on monetary policy and exacerbated by the dispute with Washington.
+However, the lira has lost 37 percent of its value this year amid concerns over Erdogan’s influence on monetary policy and excerbated by the dispute with Washington.

 Kalin called on Washington to respect Turkey’s judicial independence, one of Ankara’s most pointed responses yet to criticism over Brunson’s detention.